Chrysler Town & Country (1941–1988): 1969-1973

-Chrysler played catch-up on some wagon specific features in 1969: The tailgate became a two-way door-gate, able to swing sideways or drop downward, a feature Ford had pioneered in 1965.
-The rear axle track was widened nearly three inches to 63.4 in, enabling a full 48.5 in wide load floor between the wheel wells, a feature GM had also pioneered in 1965.
-Chrysler sought to leapfrog those competitors with a few station wagon exclusive features of its own, including passenger assist handles integrated into the rear opening trim molding, and a tailgate window washer that was contained entirely inside the tailgate.
+Chrysler played catch-up on some wagon specific features in 1969.
+The tailgate became a two-way door-gate, able to swing sideways or drop downward, a feature Ford had pioneered in 1965.
+The rear axle track was widened nearly three inches to 63.4 in, enabling a full 48.5 in wide load floor between the wheel wells, a feature General Motors had also pioneered in 1965.
+Chrysler sought to leapfrog both of its competitors with a few station wagon exclusive features of its own, including passenger assist handles integrated into the rear opening trim molding, and a window washer contained entirely inside the tailgate.

-After so many changes in the prior year, it is no surprise that there were few changes for 1970.
-Most US makes, including Chrysler, adopted bias-belted tires.
-They were a short-lived hybrid that combined familiar soft riding bias body plies with tread stabilizing belts used in European style radial tires.
+Few changes were made for the 1970 model year.
+Most US automakers, including Chrysler, adopted bias-belted tires, a short-lived hybrid that combined familiar soft riding bias body plies with tread stabilizing belts used in European style radial tires.
 One well-known brand name at the time was Goodyear's Polyglas.
 All 1970 Chryslers featured standard bias-belted tires, with Town & Country wagons wearing size J78-15.
-J identified the second largest size available in load capacity, 78 indicated a cross-section height-to-width, or aspect ratio of 78%, and 15 being the nominal rim diameter in inches, as before.
+The letter "J" identified the second largest size available in load capacity, while "78" indicated a cross-section height-to-width (or aspect ratio of 78%), and "15" indicated the nominal rim diameter in inches, as before.

 A minor styling change found only on the Town & Country for 1970 and 1971 was the addition of a dogleg or kink in the lower body side character line on the rearward half of each rear door.
-Simulating a styling feature which had been seen on all 1967-1968 Chryslers, and which would return in 1974, this dogleg was simply a new shape for the woodgrain side trim, and involved no special sheet metal.
+Simulating a styling feature which had been seen on all 1967-1968 Chryslers (and which would return in 1974), this dogleg was simply a new shape for the woodgrain side trim, and involved no special sheet metal.
 It served to distinguish Chrysler wagons from Dodge and Plymouth models using the same body.
 Front disc brakes moved back to the options list one last time.